Read our voting guide: in English | in Spanish | in Hmong

 - You can find your Election Day polling place, along with the date of the next election in your area, over at the state’s website, myvote.wi.gov.

-Where can I find an Early Vote site or dropbox in my municipality?
+Where can I find an Early Vote site in my municipality?

 - We have a team of volunteers who collect this information in the lead-up to elections each cycle, and we publish it to vote.wisdems.org, so check back there as we get closer to the next election!